mbezdek/confabularium/stories/the-residue.md

 Went to the Harmon gallery with Theo.
 He's fifteen now and will sometimes come without complaint if I don't make it seem like an occasion.

 We stood in front of a painting — I forget who, someone early-century — and he was quiet for longer than usual.
-Finally he said: *you can see where they changed their mind, right here.* He pointed to the lower left corner, where something had been reworked, layered over. *Like the first version bled through.
-Generated stuff is just — born finished.
-It doesn't have a before.*
+Finally he said: *you can see where they changed their mind, right here.* He pointed to the lower left corner, where something had been reworked, layered over. *The machine stuff never looks like that.*

 I didn't say anything.
 I didn't want to break it.

-Later he asked me why we still come, when there are so many generated galleries online — the kind that build entire movements to your mood, adjust the palette to the weather, remember what made you linger.
+Later he asked me why we still come, when there are so many generated galleries online with technically superior work.
 I said: *because this painter was struggling, and you can feel it, and I don't know how to explain why that matters but it does.*

 He thought about this for a while.
 Then he said: *yeah.*